-Shigella infects a large part of the small intestine.
+Shigella infects the large and part of small intestine.
 The organism invades the cells lining of the bowel and multiplies there, killing the cell; this is the cause of the symptoms produced.
 The disease typically begins with constitutional symptoms such as fever, anorexia and malaise, diarrhoea initially is watery, but subsequently may contain blood and mucus.
 Tenesmus is a common complaint.
 It can last for four to seven days.
-Rare complications include reactive arthritis and acute kidney disease.